-PWH aims to improve global health conditions by sending medical personnel on mission trips to developing countries each year.
-PWH organizes these trips in partnership with local hospitals and clinics, delivering thousands of pounds of medical supplies and equipment to those in need.
+PWH aims to improve global health conditions by sending medical personnel on missions to developing countries each year.
+PWH organizes these missions in partnership with local hospitals and clinics, delivering thousands of pounds of medical supplies and equipment to those in need.

 Participants provide surgical and primary healthcare services as well as offer skilled training and educational opportunities for nurses, nursing students, CHW, and local residents.